Dyeing Wool Fibres with Food Colouring

-Dyeing fleece is great fun and the results can be amazing!
+Dyeing wool fibres (here curls) is great fun and the results can be amazing!
 Here is a simple easy method of dyeing fleece with food colouring.
 If you have raw (unwashed) fleece to dye, see our guide to the basics of washing raw fleece.

 You can dye any natural fibre which has had the lanolin removed by washing, such as our natural batts (lighter coloured fleece is best if you want a bold colour), and dyeing natural curls / locks is lots of fun!

-Dyeing fleece can change the properties slightly, so it may felt differently after dyeing.
+Dyeing fleece can change the properties slightly, so you may find it could felt differently after dyeing.

 You will need:

-- Something to heat up the wool and water in - this could be old jug in the microwave, old saucepan on the stove, even a slow cooker!
+- Something to heat up the wool and water in - this could be an old jug or old bowl and saucer on top in the microwave, old saucepan on the stove, even a slow cooker!

 - White vinegar